-Conference Cartooning is similar to graphic reportage and graphic harvesting.
-It involves standing at an easel or flip chart in a conference room or lecture hall, usually to the side, but sometimes in front of the audience, and producing an on-the-spot documentation of a conference, workshop or brainstorming session in a series of posters.
+Conference Cartooning is a form of graphic harvesting that involves standing at an easel or flip chart in a conference room or lecture hall, usually to the side, but sometimes in front of the audience, and producing an on-the-spot documentation of a conference, workshop or brainstorming session in a series of posters.

 Conference cartooning is an adrenaline-infused experience, a kind of visual jazz, where I’m listening for the subject of my next drawing while I’m busy improvising the one I’m busy with.
 The enforced dissociation of head and hand produces fruitful results.

-FORMAL LECTURE PRESENTATIONS: Here I usually produce one A2 poster per 45 minute presentation, either a single image or a comic strip that sums up the key concern(s) of the presentation.
-So in the event of 4 formal presentations during the day, there will be 4 posters.
+Here I usually produce one A2 poster per 45 minute presentation, either a single image or a comic strip that sums up the key concern(s) of the presentation.
 These are usually displayed in the coffee urn area outside the meeting room, where delegates can see them, photograph them or tweet them, thus providing an instant visual account of the meeting.

-WORKSHOPS/BRAINSTORMING: Here I usually produce many more images, based on fast-moving ideas or participant comments.
-After the session, the best posters are curated, sometimes amalgamated, and reworked to provide a set of posters that rcord all the key moments in the session.
+Here I usually produce many more images, based on fast-moving ideas or participant comments.
+After the session, the best posters are curated, sometimes amalgamated, and reworked to provide a set of posters that record all the key moments in the session.